 Another key rule for proper onboarding is decreasing barriers to customer engagement with the product.
 This can be done in a few ways such as employing an easy trial for your product, easy signups, easier payment options, and greater accessibility to customer support.

-Similarly, giving customers as many options as possible is a great way to gain their favor.
+Similarly, giving customers as many options as possible is a great way to gain their favour.
 These include extensive payment options, availability on multiple devices, multichannel marketing, and extensive ways to get product support (email, phone lines, YouTube videos, etc.).
 Remember: Communication is key.

 There are a number of tools that can help with this.

 Have client onboarding courses for your employees.
 These can be available resources but also actual training programs you implement.
 Having set guidelines for an onboarding specialist to follow is a great way to ensure consistency.

 There are several tools that, together, can help you create an automated onboarding process.
 Chatbots can go a long way in automating queries and customer outreach.
 Similarly, it may also be handy to create a client onboarding questionnaire to directly ask how the client wishes to be served.
 Include everything you would need to know to serve them and understand their communication style.

 An email notification system, a proper contact page, and a customer service line are also great tools to keep customers in the loop.

 Customer onboarding apps and programs allow users to deliver customer value through walkthroughs, communication, and tutorials.
 Here’s a brief overview of some of the most popular customer onboarding software programs and their biggest advantages.

 - Inline Manual